Residential treatment and rehab for behavioral addictions

-behavioural addiction treatment
+Behavioral addiction treatment

-Symptoms of a behavioural addiction include:
+Symptoms of behavioral addiction include

-- Becoming dependent on the activity as a way to cope with emotions and ‘feel normal’.
+- Becoming dependent on the activity as a way to cope with emotions and ‘feel normal.’

-- Experiencing symptoms of withdrawal (i.e. depression or irritability) when trying to stop.
+- Experiencing symptoms of withdrawal (i.e., depression or irritability) when trying to stop.

-360° Treatment Approach — The most extensive and comprehensive treatment worldwide.
+360-Degree Treatment Approach — The most extensive and comprehensive treatment worldwide.

-Many people find it confusing that someone could become addicted to a behaviour instead of a substance.
+Many people find it confusing that someone could become addicted to a behavior instead of a substance.
 While we used to think of addiction as a dependency on a chemical, we now know that it is not the external substance we become addicted to but the chemicals it releases within our brains.

 When we engage in an activity that keeps us alive or helps us pass on our genes, our reward system sends out a chemical messenger called dopamine which gives us a hit of satisfaction to encourage us to repeat that action.
 It is these dopamine hits that can become addictive given the right environmental, psychological and biological factors.